mkreitze/libFBCAGen/README.md

 colorConvert

-genIm (image visualziation for FBCA)
+genIm (image visualization for FBCA)

 updateFBCA (Updates FBCA once)

 genText (text record for FBCA)

-generateFBCA (fully generates paramaterized FBCA)
+generateFBCA (fully generates parameterized FBCA)

 # initCA

-This function fills a FBCA's level-map with states initalized using random's randint function.
+This function fills a FBCA's level-map with states initialized using random's randint function.

 **Example call:**
 fbca.levelMap = initCA(fbca)

 **Arguments:**
-*fbca*: An initalized FBCA data structure.
+*fbca*: An initialized FBCA data structure.
 It does not have to be filled with anything.

 **Outputs:**
 *fbca.levelMap*: A level-map full of random states.